Skillet Logo

 Skillet Logo 2000

 For the third album, “Invincible,” the emblem shifted towards heavy rock.
-The voluminous inscription is studded with metallic rivet images.
+The voluminous inscription is studded with images of metallic rivets.
 This style conveys a more aggressive sound, linked to the replacement of two musicians in the lineup.
 The design hints at the nails of the crucifixion, emphasizing the album’s dedication to God’s glory.

 2001